-Throughout this month of November, we will reflect, in a special way, upon stewardship as a way of life, the way in which we give thanks to God for all that we are and all that we have.
+Throughout this month of October, we reflect, in a special way, upon Christian Stewardship as a way of life, the way in which we give thanks to God for all that we are and all that we have.

 Our very life is pure gift!
 Once we come to that realization, we are set free to live life joyously as the sons and daughters of God!